 I bet that you couldn’t resist and had to find out who’s behind all this.
 Here we tell you that and other things you may not have wanted to know.
 Meet the team:

 Amateur cook and full-time Internet junkie, Aunt Clara was not really anyone’s aunt at the time this all started, but she needed a catchy name for a website about cooking.
-She is Dominican and lives in the Independent Republic of PuntaCana, where after quite the zigzagging run through the corporate mill — which started in Industrial Design and ended in International Commerce — she now spends her days as a freelance food photographer and writer, expert procrastinator, semi-devoted wife to Bo, and Nadia’s Doting Mom®.
+Clara is Dominican and lives in the Independent Republic of PuntaCana, where — after quite the zigzagging run through the corporate mill, which started in Industrial Design and ended in International Commerce — she now spends her days as a freelance food photographer and writer, advanced amateur procrastinator, semi-devoted wife to Bo, and Nadia’s Doting Mom®.

 Follow Clara on: Twitter | Facebook | Google+ | Pinterest | Instagram Originally from Gibraltar, Aunt Ilana studied and lived in England for the best part of two decades, mostly managing to avoid the local cuisine.
 After graduating in Politics and Social Anthropology from the University of Kent at Canterbury, she tried her hand at journalism and travel, finally finding a niche of sorts in international development.
 Her work at Oxfam’s HQ in Oxford took her to more countries than she could have dared to dream of, including the Dominican Republic which she first visited in 1996.
 She settled here in 1999, married Dominican photographer Pedro Guzmán, and they now live in Punta Cana with their son Lucas.
 12 years later she is still struggling to master the art of cooking rice Dominican-style.
 Besides our cookbooks, Aunt Ilana has also authored Expat FAQs: Moving to and Living in the Dominican Republicand Dominican Republic – Culture Smart!: The Essential Guide to Customs & Culture.